COVID-19 is affecting airline travel around the world. See how Southwest Airlines is handling the coronavirus pandemic.

-The Deltas and Uniteds of the world base their operations on a number of central “hub” cities and serve other cities mostly via one-stop service.
+Airlines like Delta and United base their operations on central “hub” cities and serve other cities mostly via one-stop service.
 But Southwest employs a “point-to-point” service, which allows for more nonstop routes to smaller cities.
-Not only does flying to smaller cities mean less air traffic, it allows the airline to schedule more flights at more convenient times.
-In 2017, 76% of Southwest’s customers booked nonstop flights, which is one of the best rates in the industry.

 Southwest customers continue to be pretty high on the airline.
 In addition to the free checked bags, the company allows each ticketed passenger to check one stroller and one car seat free of charge, which is a boon for families.

-When it comes to customer satisfaction, Southwest came in tops in the American Customer Satisfaction Index report that was released in April 2018:
+When it comes to customer satisfaction, Southwest is consistently rated one of the best in the American Customer Satisfaction Index report:

 |Delta Air Lines||79||3%|